- Community Transport Open or Close

 Public Transport Open or Close

 North East Derbyshire District has a number of operators running bus services within its boundaries.
 For more detailed information and timetables please use the Public Transport in Derbyshire website where you can search by bus number or location.

-Anyone born on or after 6 April 1955 will get their Gold Card on their 65th birthday.
 Check the online calculator to find out when you become eligible for a Gold Card.

 Free bus travel applies to trips on local buses anywhere in England at off-peak times.
 Off-peak is after 9.30am and up to 11.00pm weekdays and at anytime weekends and bank holidays.
 However, free bus travel does not apply to long-distance express services (such as National Express services), special tours and excursions, nor does it apply in Wales and Scotland.

 Before 9.30am weekdays all Gold cardholders will have to pay full fare on the bus.
 Free bus travel also applies to community transport dial-a-bus services within Derbyshire and Derby City, but this is only available to Derbyshire Residents (Gold Cardholders).

 Further information on how to apply is available on the Derbyshire County Council website.

 We are responsible for providing and maintaining a whole host of street furniture such as bus shelters, street nameplates, seats and benches throughout the District.
 These items of furniture add character and give areas distinct features as well as providing essential amenities for the general public.

 The provision and maintainance of bus shelters across the District is split between ourselves, parish councils and Derbyshire County Council (bus stops that do not have a bus shelter).